 Scalability

 KNX technology is highly scalable, making it suitable for a wide range of applications, from small single-family homes to large commercial buildings.
-The system can be easily expanded or modified without major reconfiguration, allowing for future-proof solutions that can adapt to changing needs.
+The system can be easily expanded or modified without major reconfiguration, enabling future-proof solutions that adapt to changing needs.

 Flexibility